 During my research for my latest historical fiction novel, I was excited to discover a photograph (below) of a Cottingham house built ca. 1707 in Worcester County, Maryland.
 This Cottingham family is related to my Cottingham family of Bibb County, Alabama.
 I am not sure the house still exists as the photograph was taken in the early 1930’s.

 House was built ca. 1707

 The caption states the following: Cottingham was built by the Cottingham family about 1707.
 Of this family was John Cottingham who died in 1723.
-One gable-end of the house is brick and the other three sides are frame.
+One gable-end of the house is brick and the other three sides are wood-framed.
 The cornice has dentils and curved end boards.

 I am working on the 2nd novel in The Cottingham series and would like to learn more about this house if anyone has additional information.
-This is the house from the Snow Hill, Maryland relatives that I have included in my new historical fiction novel, Discordance.
+This is the house from the Snow Hill, Maryland relatives that I included in my historical fiction novel, Discordance.

 Cottingham house built ca. 1707 Worcester County, Maryland (Early Manor and Plantation Houses of Maryland)

 Many more gray hairs

 Some of you know I also write historical fiction novels about my ancestors in addition to working on my websites.
 After much editing and several revisions (plus many more gray hairs), my fourth historical fiction novel, Discordance, is available online at many locations.

 Discordance is the start of the Cottingham family of Bibb County, Alabama in colonial America that author Douglas Blackmon mentioned in his best-selling novel, Slavery by Another Name: The Re-Enslavement of Black Americans from the Civil War to World War II.